© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pen Caenewydd ring cairn is a scheduled monument protected by Cadw under reference CM350.
 View the official record →

-Pen Caenewydd ring cairn is a Neolithic or Bronze Age funerary monument situated in Carmarthenshire, Wales.
+Pen Caenewydd ring cairn is a prehistoric funerary monument located in Carmarthenshire, Wales, and is designated as a scheduled ancient monument under Cadw reference SAM CM350.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM350.

 Pen Caenewydd ring cairn dates from the prehistoric period, and is classified as a ring cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pen Caenewydd ring cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM350.